|Major Groups > Gilled Mushrooms > Pale-Spored > Lepiotoid Mushrooms > Leucocoprinus birnbaumii|

 Ecology: Saprobic; growing alone, gregariously, or clustered in flower pots, greenhouses, and so on—or, in warm conditions, outside in gardens, lawns, and other cultivated areas (often around stumps); also growing in hardwood and conifer forests, especially in disturbed ground areas (pathsides, etc.); outdoors in summer, indoors year-round; widely distributed in North America.
 The illustrated and described collections are from Florida, Texas, Indiana, New York, North Carolina, and Oregon.

-Cap: 2.5-6 cm across; oval when young, becoming broadly conical, broadly convex, or bell-shaped; dry; powdery to scaly; the margin lined or grooved nearly to the center; bright to pale yellow, often with a darker (but not brown) center.
+Cap: 2.5–5 cm across; oval to egg-shaped when young, becoming broadly conical, broadly convex, or bell-shaped; dry; powdery to finely scaly; the margin lined or grooved nearly to the center by maturity; bright to pale yellow, often with a darker (but not brown) center.

-Gills: Free from the stem; crowded; yellow to pale yellow.
+Gills: Free from the stem; crowded; short-gills frequent; pale yellow to yellow.

-Stem: 3-10 cm long; 2-5 mm thick; more or less equal above a slightly swollen base; dry; bald or powdery; with a fragile, bracelet-like, yellow ring that sometimes disappears.
+Stem: 3–10 cm long; 2–5 mm thick; more or less equal above a slightly swollen base; dry; bald or powdery; with a fragile, bracelet-like, yellow ring that sometimes disappears; basal mycelium pale yellow.

 Flesh: Whitish to yellowish; very thin.